 Masterweigh 5 has a battery backed (10 year, "plus" life) local resettable totaliser.
-Provision has also made for the use of a remote counter, by means of a +28 ,+5 volt or voltage free relay contact pulse, that coincides with the incrementation of
+Provision has also made for the use of a remote counter, by means of a +28 ,+5 volt or voltage free relay contact pulse,

 Masterweigh sourcing +5 Volt pulse.